lebalz/thympi/README.md

         (you may need to install it with `sudo apt-get install nmap`)

-9. Connect the pi with thymio over a micro-usb cable
+5. Connect the pi with thymio over a micro-usb cable
-10. list connected devices on raspberry pi with `lsusb` in the ssh-console and check if the thymio is listed
+6. list connected devices on raspberry pi with `lsusb` in the ssh-console and check if the thymio is listed
     - Look for `Swiss Federal Insitute of Technology` (yes, there is a typo...)
+7. (optional) if you want to create an image of your setup, follow [these](https://medium.com/platformer-blog/creating-a-custom-raspbian-os-image-for-production-3fcb43ff3630) instructions.

 The Setup is done, now we can start to code

+## setup with preconfigured image
+Download the [image here](https://1drv.ms/u/s!AkYS73pga-KtnutC8oYK9gEuWlbILw?e=MMb9el).
+It is a raspbian stretch with desktop (released in summer 2017), with installed Python 3.5.3.
+Follow the [installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to flash the downloaded image to an sd card.

+## setup a fresh image
+1. Download [raspbian desktop](https://www.raspberrypi.org/downloads/raspbian/) and follow the instructions to flash the `.img` to an sd card
+2. initial setup over screen
+    - setup ssh: `sudo systemctl enable ssh && sudo systemctl start ssh`
+3. Copy the aseba: Copy `aseba_1.5.5_armhf.deb` to `/home/pi` (if there is a newer build,download it from [here](http://wiki.thymio.org/en:linuxinstall))
+4. put the sd card in the raspberry pi, boot it up.
+Make sure your raspberry is connected via ethernet to your local network.
+5. ssh to your pi : `ssh pi@<local-ip-address-of-pi>`, the default raspbian password is `raspberry`
+7. install aseba and it's dependencies:
+    - `sudo dpkg -i aseba_1.5.5_armhf.deb`
+    - `sudo apt-get update && sudo apt-get -f install`
+    - `sudo apt-get install python-dbus` (dbus)
+    - `sudo apt-get install python-gtk2` (glib)

 # Setup development environment

 [VS Code Insiders](https://code.visualstudio.com/insiders/) provides an easy way to develop and even debug directly on the raspberry pi.
+It allows you to drag and drop files from your local computer to the raspberry (without `scp`) and use all known advantages of a linux os (e.g. no need to have python installed locally).

 Download and install vs code locally on your machine.
 Open it and install the following extension locally:
 - [Remote - SSH (Nightly)](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh-nightly)

 Then connect over the `Remote-SSH`-Panel to your raspberry pi.
 The easyiest way is to configure a new connection file - once created, you can open remote vs code directly.